sujuckr-bit/MENU/server/README.md

+Server database and migration

+Instructions:

+- Install dependencies from `server` folder:

+  npm install

+ - Run migration to import existing JSON data into the new JSON-backed DB:

+  npm run migrate

+ - Start the server:

+  npm start

+This project uses a simple JSON-backed DB at `server/data/database.json` (no native build required).
 # BAZAR HmI - Minimal Server

 This is a minimal Node/Express server to provide simple APIs for authentication, menus, and orders.